Search

 If a child has particularly complex requirements for education, health and social care support and cannot benefit from resources, assessments or interventions ordinarily available at the school, they may need an Education, Health and Care Plan (EHCP).

 The EHCP is a legally binding document that can set out the nature of the child’s needs, additional provision they will need and agreed outcomes about how it will be met.
 This may include naming a new specialist school to meet their needs.
 The health section of the document can identify, in depth, the mental health problems the child is experiencing and how they can be supported to alleviate it as much as possible.
-Parents and the school can identify key individuals for the Local Authority to consult when drafting the document, such as mental health workers and CAMHS specialists.
+Parents and the school can identify key individuals for the local authority to consult when drafting the document, such as mental health workers and CAMHS specialists.

 For more information on SEN including EHCPs, see our page on Special Educational Needs.

-This information is correct at the time of writing, 11th December 2023.
+This information is correct at the time of writing, 22nd August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.